gchq/sleeper/docs/developer-guide.md

 ./scripts/cli/install.sh
 ```

-If you want to use a custom container registry with locally built images, pass the `--registry` flag:
+If you want to use a custom container registry pass the `--registry` flag:

 ```bash
 ./scripts/cli/install.sh --registry your.registry.example.com/sleeper